RAIVNLab/neural-priming/README.md

 ## Getting Started

-If you'd like a quick demo of our code we have a  [collab notebook](https://colab.research.google.com/drive/1FkwnkfHCwBjsxsfy_WdxF6W_m6US28ft?usp=sharing).
+If you'd like a demo of the code see the [collab notebook](https://colab.research.google.com/drive/1FkwnkfHCwBjsxsfy_WdxF6W_m6US28ft?usp=sharing).

 ### Installation